A photo of happy volunteers

 1896 - 1930s

-Maud & Ballington Booth founded Volunteers of America in 1896.
+Maud & Ballington Booth founded Volunteers of America National in 1896.
 Primarily because of the Denver "post" initiative, the Utah affiliate was created in 1907.
 The services included a free medical dispensary and an inexpensive hotel for the needy.
 By the end of the 1920s, our services had begun to expand.
 These services included a free employment agency, a thrift store, a convalescent camp, and an emergency shelter.
 However, during the 1929 Wall Street crash and the years of the Great Depression, the program closed in Utah.

 Photo of the Youth Resource Center in Salt Lake City, 1986